 PSYC 101 Minimum Grade: D

 Individuals develop within a complex network of relationships.
 Among these, family relationships are especially significant due to their centrality and longevity.
 This course examines what we know from the empirical study of family relationships.
 Students are introduced to methods of studying family relationships as well as prominent theories and findings regarding marital and family functioning.
-Two themes span the variety of topics covered in this course.
-The first involves the importance of understanding the family as a system embedded in a particular socio-economic context.
-The second has to do with the interface between individual and family development.
+Two themes span the variety of topics covered in this course: the first involves the importance of understanding the family as a system embedded in a particular socio-economic context; the second has to do with the interface between individual and family development.

-This course is an introduction to the theory and practice of group counseling and psychotherapy.
+Introduction to the theory and practice of group counseling and psychotherapy.
 Students in this course study both historical and current literature regarding the theoretical and experiential understandings of group purpose, developmental stages, dynamics such as roles, norms, and therapeutic factors, leadership orientations and process, counseling theories, group counseling methods, and skills.

 A review of both the theory and empirical literature investigating the psychology of gender, including biological cognitive, developmental and psychosocial models.